Faster Shipping for Improved Customer Satisfaction

-The outgoing goods process can significantly vary from warehouse to warehouse.
-This primarily depends on the spatial conditions, the picking technologies, the stored goods and their characteristics such as quantity, weight and volume.
+The outgoing goods process can vary greatly from warehouse to warehouse, depending on factors such as spatial conditions, picking technologies, and the characteristics of the stored goods, including quantity, weight, and volume.

 Products and Solutions for Outgoing Goods and Shipping